blemoine/EitherAcc/src/main/tut/README.md

 } yield result
 ```

-Don't worry, `widen` is not a cast, it can be called only if the error type of `EitherAcc` in included in the widened type.
+Don't worry, `widen` is not a cast, it can be called only if the error type of `EitherAcc` is included in the widened type.